-All grades and repeats will be included in the calculation of the grade point average (GPA).
 All grades on courses not offered at the institution but approved by the Thesis Committee as part of the program of study will also be included in the GPA calculation.
 Withdrawals, pass/fail credit and transfer courses are not included in the calculation of the GPA.
 Transferred courses are defined as those completed while not enrolled at UCC.